 There is no mention of the Easter Bunny in the Bible.
-The tradition is most likely imported to America by German immigrants in the 1700s.
+The tradition was likely imported to America by German immigrants in the 1700s.

 The exact origins of the mythical Easter bunny are not clear.
-One theory is that the fabled folk symbol stems from pagan cultures, especially the festival of Eostre- a goddess of fertility whose animal symbol was a bunny.
-Rabbits (known for their prolific breeding) and eggs themselves are traditionally considered to be symbols of fertility and new life.
+One theory is that the fabled folk symbol stems from pagan cultures, especially the festival of Eostre: a goddess of fertility whose animal symbol was a bunny.
+Rabbits (famous for their prolific breeding) and eggs are traditionally considered to be symbols of fertility and new life.

-It is clear that the Bible makes no mention of the Easter Bunny and it is a folk-symbol created by humans themselves.
+It is clear that the Bible makes no mention of the Easter Bunny.
+Instead, it is a folk symbol created by humans themselves.